Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/welcome.md

 **Before You Begin:**
 - Ensure you have Administrator access to the WordPress dashboard
 - Familiarize yourself with basic WordPress navigation
+- Review the WordPress Basics section for fundamental concepts
 - Keep this documentation bookmarked for future reference

 ### Site Architecture Overview